-Cure Stiff Neck with Movement Notation
+How to Cure a Stiff Neck or Shoulder With Movement Notation

 Stiff Necks Are on the Rise

 Suffering from chronic pain in the neck, headache and migraine, or a frozen shoulder?
-This ongoing study, which asks readers "How often do you have a stiff neck or shoulder?" reveals that 60% of 7371 participants suffer chronic stiff neck and/or shoulders.
+This ongoing study, which asks readers "How often do you have a stiff neck or shoulder?" reveals that 60% of the 7,371 participants suffer chronic stiff neck and/or shoulders.
 Only 1% of the population is free of neck trouble.
 By performing the full spectrum of movement notation for head movements, you can simply and easily prevent and cure neck trouble.

 The Bitter Truth